4 Contract Management Metrics to Improve Procurement

 Any supplier that faces compliance issues should be a red flag for the procurement team.
 A preventative approach is best for the organization.
 Procurement best practices include adding compliance-related considerations into the pre-solicitation and solicitation process.

-Make compliance documents available on a secure, shared server so everyone can access news about upcoming changes.
+Make compliance documents available on a secure, shared server (best within CLM software) so everyone can access news about upcoming changes.
 If a new regulation goes into effect on January 1, 2019, save searches for contracts expiring after that date so general counsel can prepare any needed updates.
 The better executed the procurement process is, the higher chance that the business will see improved compliance, service, and prices in supplier relationships.